rlycrvns/Portfolio-cas285/README.md

-# Portfolio originally build for my Capstone Project in 2018 - It is depracted and no longer in use
+# Portfolio originally build for my Capstone Project in 2018 - It is deprected and no longer in use